Skip to main content

 Practical guidance

 Most California homeschool families pick the Home-Based Private School pathway under EC Section 48222.
 It has the most freedom and the least paperwork.
-Here is how to start homeschooling in California, step by step:
+If that is the path you want, here is how to start homeschooling in California, step by step:

 Step 1: Decide.
 You do not need anyone's permission.
 The PSA filing is a notice, not an application.
 The state does not approve or deny it.
 You are telling them, not asking.